futuregrid/virtual-cluster/README.md

 >>>>python fg-cluster.py -f config_file run -n number_of_computation_nodes -s instance_type -i image_id -a cluster_name

 This command will return a virtual cluster with SLURM and OpenMPI installed.
-Note: Cluster nameshould be different as other virtual clusters that had been created.
+Note: Cluster name should be different as other virtual clusters that had been created.
 If want to use default configure file, config file should be created as ~/.ssh/futuregrid.cfg, then argument -f can be omitted